yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/Before the HOL.md

 5. Inside the **studentfiles** folder, there are two folders named **armtemplate** and **tailspintoysweb**.
 The workshop will refer to these folders throughout the exercises.

->NOTE: If you prefer to use the Azure Cloud Shell to complete this lab, you can load the integrated code editor at any time with the following command:
+>**Note**: If you prefer to use the Azure Cloud Shell to complete this lab, you can load the integrated code editor at any time with the following command:
 ```
 code .
 ```

+You should follow all steps provided *before* starting the Hands-on Lab.